Converting an Old Whelen PCDS-9 Edge 9000 Lightbar Into a PCCS

 What Do You Need to Convert?

-The PCDS-9 Lightbar I intended to convert came out of Bernalillo County Sheriff's Office.
+The PCDS-9 Lightbar I intended to convert came out of the Bernalillo County Sheriff's Office.
+Specifically from a blue/white generation Crown Victoria, early 2000s.
 It is a four corner strobe Edge with four halogen front flashers, two doubled as takedowns.
 The rear edge contained an eight halogen lamp traffic advisor.
 These were used for ten years in tandem with Federal Signal Vista lightbars before being replaced with Code 3 LEDx lightbars.

 The parts in this PCDS-9 system that needed to be replaced:

 - Serial Diagnostic Sensor Board

 These were the parts needed to as conversion parts.